Fukuchiyama Castle

 Fukuchiyama Castle (福知山城, Fukuchiyama-jō) is a castle located in Fukuchiyama, Kyoto Prefecture, Japan.

 History

 Fukuchiyama Castle was originally built and ruled by the Yokoyama family.
 Following the capture of Tanba in 1576, Akechi Mitsuhide reconstructed the castle on the foundations of the older fortification in 1580.
-However, the castle, along with many other castles in Japan, was destroyed in 1872 during the Meiji Restoration in the Japanese government's attempts to modernize Japan.
+However, the castle buildings, along with many other castle buildings in Japan, were mostly dismantled in 1872 during the Meiji Restoration in the Japanese government's attempts to modernize Japan.

 Today

 In 1986, the tenshu, or keep, of Fukuchiyama Castle was re-built following a spirited campaign by residents of the city of Fukuchiyama.
 It now serves as a local history museum.
 Also, a well named Toyoiwa-no-I is located in the castle, and is the deepest well of any castle in Japan.
 Many original stone walls still stand.

 The Castle was listed as one of the Continued Top 100 Japanese Castles in 2017.